mui/material-ui/docs/src/pages/company/careers/engineering-manager.md

 Both our open-source community and our premium products are growing fast (x2-3 YoY).
 We need talented people to keep that going!

-We are looking for a dedicated educator and experienced developer to join us as a Developer Advocate to help people get familiar with and use MUI most effectively.

 In our [last developer survey](/blog/2020-developer-survey-results/#5-how-can-we-improve-material-ui-for-you), we learned that have a long way to go in helping developers to be successful with our technology.
 We have underinvested in this area for too long.
 Your mission will be to be the voice of the developers of the community inside the company.
-We are looking for someone that can contribute to the following outcomes:
+We are looking for someone that can generate the following outcomes:

 - Amplify the need of the community so the product direction aims at what people need the most.
 - Improve the overall developer experience, resulting in better NPS & CSAT scores.